-Anna Ledgard is a producer, project manager, researcher, lecturer and professional development leader with 30 years’ experience shaping collaborative arts practice with hospitals, communities, schools and cultural organisations.
-She is a regular evaluator of arts/science collaborations and a professional development leader specialising in collaborative arts practices in hospitals and at the end of life.
-Anna works as a trainer with LWDW which supports people from all walks of life to become more informed and confident about how we manage death and dying in our communities, recognising it as a natural and normal part of living.
+Anna Ledgard is a producer, project manager, researcher, writer and professional development leader with 35 years’ experience shaping collaborative arts practice with hospitals, communities, schools and cultural organisations.
+Watch her recent TEDx talk on living and dying well.
+Anna now works as a trainer with LWDW which supports people from all walks of life to become more informed and confident about how we manage death and dying in our communities, recognising it as a natural and normal part of living.

 Anna was an associate of LIFT (London International Festival of Theatre) initiating a wide-ranging programme of national and international collaborative projects and professional development (1992 – 2007).